dinoba/gocker/README.md

 For each docker (if is not marked for skiping in config) new routine in started.

+Each routine:
-Routine find log for each running container (found in /var/lib/docker/containers + dockerid)
+Find log for assigned container (found in /var/lib/docker/containers + dockerid)
-Routine use tail to fetch from each log.
-Docker log is parsed and sent via channel to storage.
+Use tail to fetch from each log.
+Parse log and send via channel to storage.

 ## Usage
 ```bash